- South Platte Forum, Oct. 25-26, 2017

-- Nutrient Center at CSU
+- Nutrient Clearinghouse

 The mission of the Colorado State University Extension program is to conduct research and outreach on important issues facing Colorado citizens, and to provide unbiased, research-based information and training to all of Colorado's communities.

 The Colorado State Extension Water Quality program upholds that mission with a team of state and regional water specialists that work on issues important to Colorado water.
 These issues include, but are not limited to: salinity, irrigation management, agricultural chemical and pesticide management, non-point source pollution, and private well protection.
 Training programs and best management practices on these issues are available to all interested persons.